Reviews You Can Rely On

 Conclusion

-We put the best ski jackets available through our rigorous testing process, and the result is the most comprehensive, unbiased, and up-to-date review in the world.
+We put some of the best ski jackets available through our rigorous testing process, and the result is the most comprehensive, unbiased, and up-to-date review in the world.
 There's something here for everyone, from budget options that swing above their weight class to refined and expensive high-end options for discerning and expert skiers.
-We know that it can be hard to sort through all of the options and select the best jacket for your needs, so we've taken the time to distinguish between the options for you.
+We know that it can be hard to sort through all the options and select the best jacket for your needs, so we've taken the time to distinguish between them.
 So relax and have fun finding your next perfect ski jacket (and a pair of ski pants to match).
 We'll see you on the slopes.

 Jeff Dobronyi and Jeremy Benson